-Migrant Processing Center Temporarily Suspends Intake After 'Flu-Related' Outbreak
+Border Facility Stops Migrant Intake After 'Flu-Related' Outbreak

 "Being forced to sleep outside for several days on end in the south Texas heat, sleeping on gravel without any protection from the sun or elements, that could make anyone sick," Garza told NPR's All Things Considered.
 "And not being allowed to shower, to have access to basic hygiene.
 It's unimaginable, really.
 And I think that that plays into the deaths of children."

-The Department of Homeland Security, which includes CBP, has not responded to request for comment on the ACLU complaint.
+The Department of Homeland Security, which includes CBP, has not responded to a request for comment on the ACLU complaint.

 Hernandez's death is still being investigated by the FBI, local police and CBP.